New features in macOS Catalina: What's been added?

 When you’re typing in a website that’s already open in one of the tabs, you can open it in that older tab without duplicating it.

 With this, you can separate the video from the web page and open it in a different tab.

 If the password you’ve just entered looks weak, Safari will suggest creating a better one.

 Will my Mac be able to run Catalina?

-If you have a MacBook Air, MacBook Pro, Mac mini, or iMac made in 2012 or later, yes it will.
-Likewise, if you have an iMac Pro, made in 2017 and later, it will run Catalina.
+If you have a MacBook Air, MacBook Pro, Mac mini, or iMac made in 2012 or later, yes, it will.
+Likewise, if you have an iMac Pro made in 2017 and later, it will run Catalina.
 For heavyweight Mac Pros, the list of supported models starts from 2013.
-If your Mac is older than that, it’s not supported for Catalina.
+If your Mac is older than that, it’s not supported by Catalina.

 MacOS Catalina promises to be a fantastic upgrade to macOS.
-It brings performance improvements and lots of new features, and strengthens the link between Mac and iOS.
-It’s important that you upgrade the right way though and backup your Mac first.
+It brings performance improvements and lots of new features as well as strengthens the link between Mac and iOS.
+It’s important that you upgrade the right way, though, and back up your Mac first.
 You should also use CleanMyMac X to clear out clutter before upgrading.

 Here you can download the app for free.

 That way, you won’t carry junk files to the new OS, and you’ll have more room for the upgrade.